 What’s it like off-road?

 I’m super impressed with the Jimny off road even with the tent on.
 You can see that on moderately rough terrain the Jimny eats it up.
 Be to clear I’m not an experienced off-road driver.
 There’s different levels of what people class as off-road driving.
-My use is towards the mild side of the spectrum.
+My use is towards the very mild side of the spectrum.
 With the tent on and a decent amount of equipment in the back it feels ok to me.

 What it’s like to sleep in a roof tent?